All Episodes

 Good afternoon, Rush.

-First of all, I think if this guy powers anybody, it's John L. He's got a great supporting defense, awful supporting offensive cast.
+He's got a great supporting defense, awful supporting offensive cast.

 There was no chance for a fourth quarter comeback or making it a game.

-Broncos just got blown away in in this circumstance uh, you know, you people just started dumping on McNabb left and right.
+In this circumstance, people just started dumping on McNabb left and right.

-I'm sitting here saying Told you.
+And I'm sitting here saying, told you.

-Condoleza Rice is not backing down.
+Condoleezza Rice is not backing down.

 She was in Berlin yesterday, and she forcefully defended the handling of terror suspects in U.S. custody around the world, saying they had provided intelligence that has saved both European and American lives.

-As she began a four-day trip to Europe, Condoleezza Rice addressed for the first time reports that Washington maintains secret CIA prisons in Europe and uses the territory of countries there to transfer detainees to places where they can be tortured.
+As she began a four-dation trip to Europe, Condoleezza Rice addressed for the first time reports that Washington maintains secret CIA prisons in Europe and uses the territory of countries there to transfer detainees to places where they can be tortured.

 She said the United States does not transport and has not transported detainees from one country to another for the purpose of interrogation using torture.